Anderson, Alfred T., Jr. Department of Geophysical Sciences, University of Chicago, Chicago, Illinois.

-An igneous rock characterized by small grain size (less than about 0.2 in. or 5 mm) and approximately equal proportions of calcium-rich plagioclase feldspar and calcium-rich pyroxene, with less than about 20% by volume of other minerals.
+The most common volcanic rock on Earth.
+Basalt is an igneous rock characterized by small grain size (less than about 5 mm) and approximately equal proportions of calcium-rich plagioclase feldspar and calcium-rich pyroxene, with less than about 20% by volume of other minerals.
 Olivine, calcium-poor pyroxene, and iron-titanium oxide minerals are the most prevalent other minerals.
 Certain rare varieties of basalts are poor in SiO2 and rich in melilite, olivine, and nepheline and may be poor in calcium-rich plagioclase and pyroxene.
-Most basalts are dark gray or black, but some are light gray.
+Most basalts are dark gray or black, but some are light gray (Fig. 1).
 Various structures and textures of basalts are useful in inferring both their igneous origin and their environment of emplacement.
 Basalts are the predominant surficial igneous rocks on the Earth, Moon, and probably other bodies in the solar system.
 Several chemical-mineralogical types of basalts are recognized.
 The nature of basaltic rocks provides helpful clues about the composition and temperature within the Earth and Moon.
 The magnetic properties of basalts are responsible in large part for present knowledge of the past behavior of the Earth's magnetic field and of the rate of seafloor spreading.
 See also: Igneous rocks

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.